Local

 COVID-19 Vaccines Now Available at Planned Parenthood Health Centers in San Bernardino and Victorville

 Planned Parenthood of Orange & San Bernardino Counties (PPOSBC) has opened two new COVID-19 vaccination sites, in their San Bernardino and Victorville health centers, dedicated to eliminating barriers to vaccine access for Latinx and other diverse communities.
 PPOSBC’s patient population in San Bernardino — 81% of whom identify as Black, Latinx and people of color — have been disproportionately affected by both the virus and the pandemic’s economic fallout.
-PPOSBC has capacity to vaccinate up to 180 community members a week at the centers and offers both weekday and weekend appointments.
-The new vaccination sites are dedicated to making it as easy as possible to schedule an appointment, as well as providing accurate information and answering any questions a patient might have about the vaccine.
+The new vaccination sites offer weekend appointments, are dedicated to making it as easy as possible to schedule an appointment, as well as providing accurate information and answering any questions a patient might have about the vaccine.

 The organization will be offering the Moderna vaccine and will be a part of BlueShield’s “MyTurn” web appointment system.
 Anyone who is eligible (currently, any Californian aged 18 and up) can choose to get vaccinated at a PPOSBC location through the MyTurn scheduling system.
 The vaccine is free and available to all eligible people, regardless of citizenship status.
 Insurance is accepted, but not required.